Twins have no new positive COVID-19 tests, will play Tuesday

-With three players and one staff member testing positive for the coronavirus, games Saturday and Sunday against the Angels had been postponed, as was Monday's scheduled game in Oakland.
+With three players and one staff member testing positive for the coronavirus, games Saturday and Sunday against the Angels had been postponed, as was Monday's scheduled game against the Athletics.

-The team went through contract tracing investigations as well as taking tests for the virus during the past days.
+The team went through contact tracing investigations as well as taking tests for the virus during the past days.
+With the all clear, the team headed to Oakland on Monday night.

-Three players and one staff member were quarantining after testing positive for COVID-19.
-Shortstop Andrelton Simmons tested positive last week and did not make the West Coast road trip; the team left Minneapolis on Thursday for Los Angeles.
+Two players and one staff member were quarantining in Anaheim after testing positive for COVID-19.
+Shortstop Andrelton Simmons tested positive last week and did not make the West Coast road trip; the team left the Twin Cities on Thursday for Los Angeles.

-A non-uniformed staff member then tested positive ahead of Friday's 10-3 loss at the Angels.
+A nonuniformed staff member then tested positive ahead of Friday's 10-3 loss at the Angels.
 Two more players tested positive ahead of Saturday's game; only left fielder Kyle Garlick was identified.
-The other player has not released his name to the media, though he will eventually have to join Simmons and Garlick on the COVID-19 injury list before any roster moves.
+The other player has not released his name to the media, though he will eventually have to join Simmons and Garlick on the COVID-19 injury list Tuesday.

-After the positive cases Saturday, MLB postponed the rest of the series, games Saturday and Sunday.
-On Sunday, it delayed Monday's series opener in Oakland, slating a potential doubleheader for 5:30 p.m.
-Tuesday at the Athletics as a make-up.
+After the positive cases Saturday, MLB postponed the rest of the series, including games Saturday and Sunday.
+On Sunday, it delayed Monday's series opener at Oakland, slating a potential doubleheader for 5:30 p.m.
+Central time Tuesday at the Athletics as a makeup.

 But it wasn't always so clear the Twins would be able to play Tuesday, as multiple rounds of testing and contact tracing sidelined the team and forced it to hunker down in the team hotel for days.

-Twins players and staff have been wearing Kinexon devices, which help MLB teams contact trace in the COVID-19 era.
-Some players wear the small rectangles as a watch, while others slip it into their socks.
+Twins players and staff have been wearing Kinexon devices, which help MLB teams contact trace in the COVID era.
+Some players use the small rectangles as a watch, while others slip it into their socks.

-The second category is close contact, which means people who were within six feet of a cases for 15 or more minutes.
+The second category is close contact, which means people who were within 6 feet of a case for 15 or more minutes.
 They must enter a seven-day quarantine.
 Some staff members initially entered this protocol after sitting close to the infected staff member on the long flight from Minneapolis to Southern California.

 Those staff members eventually downgraded to "extra scrutiny," since they had followed all protocols when within the vicinity of the positive case and had tested negative several consecutive times.
 That requires only three days of quarantine.